rackerlabs/rackspace-how-to/content/cloud-servers/create-centos-nginx-virtual-hosts.md

 These commands create the folders `public`, `private`, `log`, and `backup` for each of your domains.

-### Add public content for your website
+### Add public content for the website at domain1.com

-In this example, the public folder contains a very simple HTML file so that enables you to quickly check that the virtual hosts work.
+This example creates a very simple HTML file in the public folder that enables you to quickly check that the virtual host works.

-Run the following command for each domain, replacing `domain1.com` with the domain that you want to use:
+Run the following command to add content for domain1.com:

     nano /home/demo/public_html/domain1.com/public/index.html